 Hands-on Gear Review

-As a smaller, lighter, and less expensive system, the Sawyer Mini has usurped its big brother the Sawyer Squeeze for our Best Buy award.
+As a small, light and inexpensive option, the versatile Sawyer Mini wins our Best Buy award.
 It only weighs 1.4 ounces for the filter and will cost you a mere $25 for a filter that lasts for 100,000 gallons.
 This is an unrivaled price-to-weight ratio in our extensive review.
 The similar and popular LifeStraw weighs a bit more, is four inches longer, and is less versatile than the Mini, but it does cost $5 less.
 We find the Mini to be the best filter for personal use in the backcountry.

 Read our full Water Filter Review to learn more about all of our favorite options for water treatment and the pros and cons to different systems.

-A small but versatile filter, the Sawyer Mini can be used either as a straw-style filter or can be attached to the top of a bottle.
+A small but versatile filter, this award winner can be used either as a straw-style filter or can be attached to the top of a bottle.
 It is the lightest filter available, simple to use, and a great value, which is what earns it our Best Buy award.

 Reliability / Effectiveness

-With a 0.1 micron pore size in its hollow fiber membrane filter, the Mini is effective against protozoa, bacteria, and the hard-shelled Cryptosporidium.
-It does not treat for viruses.
+With a 0.1 micron pore size in its hollow fiber membrane filter, the Mini is effective against protozoa, bacteria, and the hard-shelled Cryptosporidium, though it does not treat for viruses.
 Since it has no moving parts and no batteries, it is less likely to break or not work when you are out in the wilderness and need it most.
 We find this filter to be very reliable.

 Ease of Use